An open API service indexing awesome lists of open source software.

 returns the result for the productLine with product id **1** and order id **1**.

-Notice that in the previous example, the unique key for ProductLine is a compound key consisting of the associations `product` and `user`.
+Notice that in the previous example, the unique key for ProductLine is a compound key consisting of the associations `product` and `order`.
 You may use any combination of fields/associations, that together make a valid unique key, as Find Query parameters.

 Note that Find Queries can only be represented by top-level query fields since the resolver auto-relates sub-level fields as relations.